A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Introduction and the main result

 Here we study this problem from the point of view of fluid-dynamics, which is the framework studied e.g. in \cite{GGS}, where the authors derive the PDE system in the irrotational case (see also \cite{Bas}).
 Indeed, as it is observed in \cite{GGS} the problem is by nature evolutionary, where the drop deforms as a function of time given by the Euler equations with the surface of the drop being the free boundary, which law of motions is coupled with the system which we give in \eqref{system} below.
 The problem can thus be seen as the Euler equations for incompressible fluids with free boundary with an additional term given by the electric field.
-While we are not aware of any previous mathematical research on this particular topic, the Euler equations with free boundary without the electric field has been studied rather extensively in recent years.
-We give only a brief overview on this challenging problem and refer to \cite{CS3, MR} for more detailed introduction to the topic.
+The Euler equations with free boundary without the electric field has been studied rather extensively in recent years.
+We give only a brief overview on this challenging problem below and refer to \cite{CS3, MR} for more detailed introduction to the topic.
+Regarding the problem with electric field we mention the resent works by Yang \cite{Yang1, Yang2} and Wang-Yang \cite{WY}, where the authors study the case of the water-wave problem.
 We also mention the work \cite{FF}, where the authors study the Stokes flow associated with the charged liquid drop near the sphere and show that under smallness assumption the flow is well defined.
-Our point of view is thus somewhat similar to \cite{FF} in the sense that our main goal is to show that the evolutionary equation related to the liquid drop is well-posed.